daskeyboard/daskeyboard-applet--discourse/README.md

 the Q Desktop application [https://www.daskeyboard.com](https://www.daskeyboard.com/q).

 ## Running tests
-- Create an auth.json file looking like the template one and file the gaps
+- Create an auth.json file looking like the template one and add your values.
 - `yarn test`

 ## Contributions